harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-healthcare.md

 ### The Potential Impact on Healthcare Efficiency and Equity

 The promise of data harmonisation extends beyond technological advancements, touching on key aspects of healthcare efficiency and equity.
-By making it easier to combine and analyze data from varied sources, harmonisation efforts can help identify and address disparities in healthcare access and outcomes.
+By making it easier to combine and analyse data from varied sources, harmonisation efforts can help identify and address disparities in healthcare access and outcomes.
 This can lead to more equitable healthcare systems where decisions are informed by comprehensive, high-quality data reflecting diverse patient populations.

 Moreover, the efficiency gains from streamlined data processes can reduce healthcare costs and improve patient outcomes.
 As data harmonisation facilitates quicker, more accurate analyses, healthcare providers can make informed decisions faster, leading to better health outcomes and more efficient use of resources.